Doctor from your car: ‘I’ve never seen anything like it’

 The bulk-billed telehealth appointments will assist elderly and at risk patients from exposing themselves to potentially high-risk areas of transmissions, while still allowing access to healthcare, health advice and support from GPs.

-Bowen Medical Centre has had telehealth phone and video consultations in place for the last few weeks, with the options for car appointments also available, said practice manager Sharon Bradford.
+Bowen Medical Centre had telehealth phone and video consultations in place for the last few weeks, with the options for car appointments also available, practice manager Sharon Bradford said.

 Mrs Bradford said the medical centre had put several new protocols in place to limit the risk of transmission for the staff and patients.